galvesband/TraUser/TESTING.md

 The execution of the test suite will create a test database in the application's test cache and populate it before executing a test.
 Thanks to the `liip/functional-test-bundle` everything is pretty much magic.

-Also, that bundle provides a *caching* feature to avoid recreating the entire database before every test.
+There is a catch.
+That bundle provides a *caching* feature to avoid recreating the entire database before every test.
 It works pretty well and actually speed up the test suite execution a lot, but be careful.
 Some tests depend on dates (like the password-recovery-token feature) and the caching logic might slip an outdated test database.
 In those cases just remove the entire testing cache directory:

 ```bash
 $ rm Tests/test-app/var/cache/test/* -R